Conflict between family and culture

 Agree to disagree

 Sometimes, just let it go.
-There will be some things that you’re never going to see eye-to-eye on.
+It can be tiring to constantly clash with your parents about things, big and small, and there are some things that you’re never going to see eye-to-eye on.